 Try this – stand up now and relax your posture as though waiting for the bus, or standing in a queue.

 You’ll notice how your shoulder on the load bearing side drops slightly, making your pose asymmetrical.
-Exaggerate this slightly, maybe raise the other shoulder slightly and you’ve got the basis of a good full length pose.
+Exaggerate this slightly, maybe raise the other shoulder slightly and you’ve got the basis of a good full body pose.

 Arms and hands in full body photos